Helpful information about our Hyperfast services and the difference between Hyperfast future-ready broadband and ‘Superfast Fibre’.

 We’re building a new network which will enable fibre cables to be installed all the way to you property.
 At the moment, most homes in the UK rely on part fibre and part copper broadband networks – with the fibre cable stopping at the green cabinet near your property.
 From the green cabinet to your home is likely to be a copper cable.
 We are aiming to build a new network free from copper cables that constrain and restrict your broadband speeds and performance.
 Fibre cables deliver broadband using light and laser technology, which means the speeds you can receive are considerably quicker.

-When we build a new network in each village, we will aim to leave a connection point at the end of each property, called a ‘Toby Box’.
 All homes which have placed an order for the service will be connected as we build and will receive a free connection worth up to £225 to ensure their property can receive full-fibre broadband.
 Because we are a community company, we also offer a free 300mbps broadband service, without charge, to your village hall, to ensure the community benefits from better broadband when using the facility.

 Free connection means that during the sales and build phase of our project, we will cover the upfront cost of getting your property connected to County Broadband’s new Hyperfast network, built in your community.
 The value of this connection is usually £225, the cost of which, pays for the installation of fibre cable from the street to your property.
 Please see our terms and conditions for more information about our free connection.

 County Broadband offers an additional service on top of your selected broadband package and this is telephony.
 Please see our phone price plan for more information.